Liu-Xiangzhi/CAMI/doc/en_us/cami_bytecode.md

 ### jst
 Jump if SeT

-弹出运算数栈栈顶元素，如果栈顶元素不为 0 则跳转到 PC + `offset` 的位置执行，否则继续执行下一条指令。
+Pop the top element from operand stack, jump to PC + 4 + `offset` if the element is not 0.

 | op | offset |
 |----|--------|